Top Pick: BORA PM-3550

 Drill Press Mobile Base Using a Planer Stand

-While your drill press mostly likely isn’t a Dewalt, if you have a quality benchtop drill press that you’d like to move around there is an other option.
-By using a planer base like this one from Dewalt you can mobilize your bench press plus add an area for storing your drill bits, clamps and other tools.
+While your drill press primarily likely isn’t a Dewalt, if you have a quality benchtop drill press that you’d like to move around, there is another option.
+Using a planer base like this one from Dewalt, you can mobilize your bench press and add an area for storing your drill bits, clamps, and other tools.

-Lastly, with a larger table area, portability, 30″ height and low center of gravity this base might be something you pick up for your planer or jointer too.
+Lastly, with a larger table area, portability, 30″ height, and low center of gravity, this base might also be something you pick up for your planer or jointer.

 How to Setup an Adjustable Mobile Base

-While I have a lot of tools that doesn’t mean I’m not always investing in a better setup.
+While I have a lot of tools, that doesn’t mean I’m not constantly investing in a better setup.

 Which recently included adding a long overdue mobile base to my router table.

-So let’s take a look at unboxing an HTC-2000 mobile base, what’s included and a few tricks to setting it up.
+So let’s look at unboxing an HTC-2000 mobile base, what’s included, and a few tricks to setting it up.

 HTC-2000 Out of the Box

-Out of the box you’ll receive a set of great instructions, casters, adjustable arms and a small pile of bolts and nuts.
+You’ll receive excellent instructions, casters, adjustable arms, and a small pile of bolts and nuts out of the box.

-And worth noting, the fit and finish, quality of materials and packaging was top notch.
-As you’d expect from an established manufacturer, the materials were all separated with no paint rub and the box arrived with no damage.
+And worth noting, the fit and finish, quality of materials, and packaging were top-notch.
+As you’d expect from an established manufacturer, the materials were separated with no paint rub, and the box arrived without damage.

-First, let’s hit on quality of what’s in the box.
+First, let’s hit on the quality of what’s in the box.

-While I was laying all the pieces out I noticed the metal was all high gauge, the red foot lever is high quality and the swivel casters were a solid 3″.
+While laying all the pieces out, I noticed the metal was high gauge, the red foot lever was high quality, and the swivel casters were a solid 3″.

 HTC Base Assembly